-Car transport is available for specialist medical appointments in Goulburn, Canberra, Bowral and Sydney areas for people identified within the HACC or CTP programs target groups.
+Volunteers in the Council area provide transport in their own vehicles for people identified as within the HACC or CTP programs target groups.

 Intersectoral collaboration is needed in order to develop strategies that broaden the range and choice of affordable transport options for the most vulnerable members of the Upper Lachlan Shire community that do not have access to private transport.